owersite/htb-invite-generator/README.md

 ## Disclaimer:
-#### Owersite(creator of this github repository) is not is not resposible for whatever you do with this, it is made for educational purposes only!
+#### Owersite(creator) is not is not resposible for whatever you do with this, it is made for educational purposes only!